ryanmavilia/ryanmavilia.github.io/articles/Thoughts on The Happiness Advantage by Shawn Achor.md

 ## Seven principles summary

->Happiness is not the belief that we don't need to change it is the realization that we can.
 ### Principle 1: The Happiness Advantage
 - Positive brains work better so you should retrain your brain to capitalize on positivity.
 - Those who are happiest perform the best in different areas of their lives.